 We have been reviewing our homework policy and below is a summary of what children are expected to do at home each week.
 Homework really helps your child to practise skills learnt during lesson time so we ask for your support in encouraging your child to complete and return their homework.
 Work set will be within your child’s capabilities so they should not be asking for lots of help with this.
 We would appreciate you listening to your child read so that they can ask you the meaning of any tricky words.

-There will be a weekly lunchtime homework club on a Monday with Miss Blagden for children who need support with their work.
 We will also be monitoring the homework of our upper KS 2 children (Years 4- 6) to make sure that this is completed.

 All classes should be reading at least 4 times each week.

 FS 2- Phonics sound sheets when they are introduced to the children and tricky words to read and spell.

 Year 1 and 2- Weekly spelling and a Mathematics activity.